Craiting/bikerace/README.md

 over 40 hours working on it when Dr. Clyde said that we should just turn in what we have after 32 hours of work.
 I was starting to fall behind in other classes and forgetting things like the class discussions and readings so I stopped working on this assignment for a couple days.
+The diagrams were rushed as well.
+I didn't spend a lot of time on them because I spent most my time on the GUI and coding.
-It still needs a lot of work but I was able to get a good portion of it done.
+The program still needs a lot of work but I was able to get a good portion of it done.